The Gold Coast of the Dingle Peninsula

 - Fish or Steak Dinner in Spillanes or Harbour House

 A quiet village overlooking Tralee Bay...

-The village is also the access poin to the spectacular Glanteenassig Forest park.
+Aughacasla is also the gateway to the magnificent Glanteenassig Forest Park.

 - Dinner at the Seven Hogs

 A charming village under the mountains overlooking the sea ...

 Stradbally is a very small quiet village located on the road to the Connor Pass.
 It features a lovely pub and is the nearest village to the spectacular Castlegregory Golf Links.
 There are several Bed and Breakfasts in the village including Bedrock Bed and Breakfast.

 - A round of Golf

 Picturesque traditional fishing villages at the foot of Mount Brandon

 Cloghane is the second largest village in the hinterland.
 It is a lovely village located overlooking the Estuary that seperates Brandon Bay from Brandon Point and nestles at the foot of Mount Brandon.
 The village has many ameneties including a shop, pubs and a church.
 There are several Bed and Breakfasts.
 An excellent spot for keen fisherman and hillwalkers.